 We based this build upon prices we could find at the time we updated this article, but prices do change.
-You'll find real-time prices for the parts below.
+You'll find real-time prices for the parts in the above list.

 CPU: Intel Core i7-6700K

 Last time this guide was touched, it was noted that the next build would switch to a Haswell-E CPU.
 While I felt the pressure to conform to this, I held back and stuck to the i7-6700K.
 There’s a few reasons why.

 First of all, the 6700K’s prices were floating high for quite some time.
 At one point, the 6700K actually cost more than the i7-5820K that would have been the logical Haswell-E part to go with.
 Had those prices stayed, I would have gone with the Haswell-E part (along with an X99 motherboard that it would require), but prices have fallen and seem to have stabilized, making the 6700K the better choice (for now).

 Another reason is the fact I stuck with a single GPU.
 While there’s enough juice from the 850W PSU to add in another GTX 980 Ti, the base build is around a single GPU.
 For that, the extra PCIe lanes that the 5820K provides would go unused here.
 The i7-6700K has 16 lanes on board, which is enough for a single graphics card at PCIex16.
 If another card would be added in, dropping to PCIex8 isn’t all that big of a hit, considering the extra oopfh the second GPU would provide.